Masterminds/html5-php/README.md

 ## Thanks to...

+The dedicated (and patient) contributors of patches small and large, who have already made this library better.See the CREDITS file for a list of contributors.

 We owe a huge debt of gratitude to the original authors of html5lib.

 While not much of the orignal parser remains, we learned a lot from